chaseclark24/FlowDex/readme.md

 ## FlowDex

 Do you ever want to know more information about the players in a hockey game?
-The FlowDex was built to aggregate player information and stats to be viewed on mobile.
+FlowDex was built to aggregate player information and stats in a simple, mobile-friendly interface.

+Take a look at FlowDex here - https://chaseclark24.github.io/FlowDex/.

-FlowDex is a webapp created specifically to utilizing the NHL API - more information can be found here https://github.com/dword4/nhlapi.
+FlowDex is a webapp created specifically to utilize the NHL API - more information can be found here https://github.com/dword4/nhlapi.